MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

 - Non-Microsoft firewall NVAs that are hosted in a virtual network to provide traffic inspection and other networking functions.

 - [Route Server](/azure/route-server/overview) to route traffic between Azure VMware Solution, on-premises datacenters, and virtual networks.
-- Application Gateway to provide Level 7 HTTP or HTTPS load balancing.
+- Application Gateway to provide L7 HTTP or HTTPS load balancing.

 You must disable ExpressRoute Global Reach in this scenario.
 The non-Microsoft NVAs provide outbound internet access to Azure VMware Solution.